-College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730
+College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730 Email: CHPWelcomeCenter@uams.edu

-The nuclear medicine imaging sciences program is a full-time distance education program with one cohort of 40 students beginning each fall semester.
-The program consists of three semesters (fall/spring/summer).
+The nuclear medicine imaging sciences program offers two tracks: a traditional full-time online program with one cohort of 40 students beginning each fall semester and a B.S. degree completion program.
+The full-time, traditional program consists of three semesters (fall/spring/summer).
 The program consists of 80 semester credits of prerequisite course work and 40 credits in the program for a total of 120 credits.
-Graduates receive a bachelor of science degree in Nuclear Medicine Imaging Sciences.
+Graduates receive a Bachelor of Science in Nuclear Medicine Imaging Sciences.
+The online B.S. degree completion program is geared toward nuclear medicine technologists who have graduated from an accredited nuclear medicine technology program with an associate's degree and want to pursue a bachelor's degree.